jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 - `[[native]]` structs and opaque native values;
 - intrinsic declarations; and
 - object handle/value declarations required by those signatures;
-- ordinary profile-neutral SmallS functions; and
+- ordinary profile-neutral SmallS wrappers required by gameplay code; and
-- reusable registries and callback-driven transforms.
+- mechanical native fact lookups and mutation declarations.

 `core.*` must not contain:

 - propsets, including transient propsets;
 - profile constants, table interpretations, or gameplay policy;
-- editor projections or presentation strings; or
+- editor projections, editor-local state, or presentation strings; or
 - imports of a profile or `toolset.*`.

 Native data may be populated from the active profile's resources.
 That does not